All Episodes

 The assault left the young gangster with three grotesque serrations on the left side of his face, which would give birth to his infamous nickname, Scarface.

-Torrio soon retired and handed his criminal empire to Capone, which the young gangster proved to be exceptionally capable at running.
+Torreo soon retired and handed his criminal empire to Capone, which the young gangster proved to be exceptionally capable at running.

-By 1927, the Portley mob boss was the undisputed king of the Windy City, having made a fortune off hundreds of underground breweries, distilleries, speakeasies, racetracks, and brothels he controlled across the entire Greater Chicago area.
+By 1927, the Portley mob boss was the undisputed king of the windy city, having made a fortune off hundreds of underground breweries, distilleries, speakeasies, racetracks, and brothels he controlled across the entire greater Chicago area.

-And guys, don't worry, I'm going to go ahead and cover in detail the different crime families.
+I'm going to go ahead and cover in detail the different crime families.

 So we're going to cover the five families of New York.